PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/hello_world.png" width="50%" align="right" />

-The application source file, `hello_world.c`, is in [https://github.com/ARMmbed/mbl-core/tree/mbl-os-0.8/tutorials/helloworld/src](https://github.com/ARMmbed/mbl-core/tree/mbl-os-0.8/tutorials/helloworld/src).
+The application source file, `hello_world.c`, is in [the `mbl-core` repository](https://github.com/ARMmbed/mbl-core/tree/mbl-os-0.8/tutorials/helloworld/src).
 On the device, the application runs on a target inside an OCI container.

 The build commands are defined in a Makefile with three sections:

-* Cross-compilation build.
+* Crosscompilation build.
 * Create OCI bundle.
 * Create IPK.

 Each section is implemented for both release and debug variants.

-We use the existing dockcross Docker image (for the ARMv7 or ARM64 architecture) to cross-compile the application and create an OCI container.
+Use the existing dockcross Docker image (for the ARMv7 or ARM64 architecture) to crosscompile the application and create an OCI container.

-To the standard dockcross image we add `opkg-utils` helper scripts that can package the compiled application as an IPK.
-The Docker files to build the dockcross image for supported architectures are found at [https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.8/tutorials/helloworld/cc-env](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.8/tutorials/helloworld/cc-env).
+To the standard dockcross image, add `opkg-utils` helper scripts that can package the compiled application as an IPK.
+You can find the Docker files to build the dockcross image for supported architectures at [the `mbl-core` repository](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.8/tutorials/helloworld/cc-env).

 For more information, please refer to the [reference about application containers and packages](../references/application-containers-and-packages.html) or the [dockcross documentation on GitHub](https://github.com/dockcross/dockcross).